vvh413/wf-kbl/README.md

 # wf-kbl
 Keyboard Layout Plugin for Wayfire

 Based on simple IPC sockets.
 The plugin creates a socket `/tmp/kbl_server` and each client creates a socket `/tmp/kbl_client_<timestamp>`.
-Clients send a request to the server (plugin), and the server (plugin) sends the current keyboard layout to each client each time the space bar is pressed or released.
+Clients send a request to the server (plugin), and the server (plugin) sends the current keyboard layout when it changes.

 ## TODO
  * Get layout list from XKBlayout from Wayfire config
- * Print layout on layout change

 ## Build